 3. Ask your date about future plans and ambitions

-When meeting someone new, it can be easy to spend lots of time exploring their past.
+When meeting someone new, it can be easy to focus on exploring their past.
 For example, “Where did you grow up?” is a popular first-date question.
-And while these conversations may prove useful for getting to know your date, they can sometimes feel a little uninspired.
+And while these conversations may prove useful for getting to know your date, they can sometimes feel uninspired.

-Instead of asking about your date’s past, why not try switching it up and asking about future ambitions?
-Perhaps they’d like to start their own business someday, or move somewhere exotic.
+Instead, why ask about future ambitions?
+Perhaps they’d like to start a business one day or move somewhere exotic.

 Asking about future plans can lead to interesting conversations and show that you’re interested in their goals.
-Sharing your own aspirations can also show that you’re passionate, ambitious, and forward-thinking.
+Sharing your own aspirations can also prove that you’re passionate, ambitious, and forward-thinking.

-Plus, from a practical perspective, these conversations can help you decide whether you’re compatible.
-For example, if you’d like to travel more in later life, but your date doesn’t, you may not be the best match.
+Plus, from a practical perspective, these conversations can help to determine compatibility.
+For example, if you’re looking to travel more, but your date isn’t, you might not be the best match.

-That said, just because two people have different aspirations, it doesn’t mean they can’t build a successful and supportive relationship.
+That said, two people having different aspirations doesn’t mean they can’t build a successful and supportive relationship.

 4. Talk about hobbies and interests

-Most people love talking about their passions and interests and, in many cases, are waiting for the opportunity to share their enthusiasm with a willing ear.
+Most people love talking about their passions and interests and, in many cases, are waiting to share their enthusiasm with a willing ear.

 How we spend our time is one of the most important parts of what makes us unique, and getting to know what excites someone is key to learning more about who they are.